VegaDeftwing/OpGuidesHugoSrc/content/Phil/opinionatedphilosophy.md

 ---

-!> This Section of opinionated guides will be getting a massive overhall soon.
+<p class="tip">This Section of opinionated guides will be getting a massive overhaul soon.
 Content here may not actually reflect my views, and certainly does not reflect the views of all that contribute to the guides.
 Below is the old version.
-Much of what is written below will be reconsidered, expanded upon, and redistributed into the seperate chapters below
+Much of what is written below will be reconsidered, expanded upon, and redistributed into the separate chapters below</p>

 Hey there.